 |Cuban Cigar at Midnight, New Year 2016|

 Peter Vido wrote the following 'bio' in 2017 as part of some emails he sent to potential collaborators in Central and South America.
 In recent years, he made great efforts to reach small farmers around the world to help them realize the benefits of scythe-based forage cutting and haymaking techniques when their animals would otherwise not be getting enough nutrition throughout the year.
-In this realm, Peter and his family have learned how to do what might seem impossible: In a place with only 85 frost-free days per year, and seven months of vegetative dormancy, their many domesticated animals (dozens of sheep, plus goats, cows, horses and donkeys) thrive on a strictly home-grown diet consisting of only hay (along with what's foraged from the pasture).
+In this realm, Peter and his family have learned how to do what might seem impossible: In a place with only 85 frost-free days per year, and seven months of vegetative dormancy, their cows, goats, and sheep (dozens of them) have thrived on a strictly home-grown diet consisting of only hay (along with what's foraged from the pasture).
+This diet was the norm for their ruminants for about 20 years.
 The 'secret' is revealed below.

 Born and raised in Slovakia, I emigrated to Canada in 1968.
 In 1974, after graduating from university (where I met my wife), we decided to throw away our paper diplomas (in biology and environmental studies, respectively) and put our lives' energy to what we thought of as 'more real' endeavors.
 By then we came to believe that small scale agriculture (rather than agro-industry) has long been the backbone of all civilizations, and that it is likely to remain so for many generations to come.